Seasonal affective disorder - InDepth; Blues - InDepth; Gloom - InDepth; Sadness - InDepth; Melancholy - InDepth

 The vagus nerves branch off the brain on either side of the head and travel down the neck, along the esophagus to the intestinal tract.
 They are the longest nerves in the body, and affect swallowing and speech.
 The vagus nerves also connect to parts of the brain involved in seizures.
 In many seizures disorders, electrical stimulation of the vagus nerves may help relieve symptoms.

-Phototherapy, also called light therapy, may be recommended as treatment for seasonal affective disorder (SAD), particularly for patients who do not wish to use antidepressants.
+Phototherapy, also called light therapy, may be recommended as treatment for seasonal affective disorder (SAD), particularly for people who do not wish to use antidepressants.

 The procedure is noninvasive and simple.
 It is best performed immediately after waking in the morning.
-The patient sits a few feet away from a box-like device that emits very bright fluorescent light (10,000 lux) for about 30 minutes every day.
+People sit a few feet away from a box-like device that emits very bright fluorescent light (10,000 lux) for about 30 minutes every day.

 Some people report mood improvement as early as 2 days after treatment.
 In others, depression may not lift for 3 to 4 weeks.
 If no improvement is experienced after that, depressive symptoms will be unlikely to respond to phototherapy.
 Phototherapy may work best when combined with cognitive behavioral therapy.